bruzgus1/HTML-CSS-Milestone-Project/README.md

 ## Plagiarism

-The Basic Structure for the README file was taken from kevinoc554.
+The Basic Structure for the README file and the "deployment" section was taken from kevinoc554.
 You can find his GitHub profile [Here](https://github.com/kevinoc554), and the README file I used as a base can be found [Here](https://github.com/kevinoc554/spellbook/blob/master/README.md).